Burrell Ives Humphreys

-Burrell Ives Humphreys (born 1927) is a former New Jersey Superior Court judge and county prosecutor.
+Burrell Ives Humphreys (May 18, 1927 – September 19, 2024) was an American judge on the New Jersey Superior Court and county prosecutor.
 He was the lead prosecutor in the second murder trial of Rubin Carter, which resulted in Carter's conviction in December 1976.

 Early career

-Ives was born in Camden, New Jersey, and raised in Merchantville, New Jersey.
-He graduated from Merchantville High School.
+Humphreys was born in Camden, New Jersey, and raised in Merchantville, New Jersey, where he graduated from Merchantville High School.
 He attended Dickinson College, graduating in 1950, Temple Law School, graduating in 1953, and was admitted to the bar in 1954.
 He clerked for Richard Hartshorne of the United States District Court for the District of New Jersey.
 In private practice he was an associate at a firm in Newark and then a partner at Hoffman & Humphreys in Wayne.
 In the 1960s he worked as hearing examiner for civil rights in the state Attorney General's office.
 He opposed the Vietnam War and became a member of the NAACP.